Image

 Session 6: The regulatory landscape of drones for public safety

-This session provides a focused overview of the current regulatory framework governing public safety drone operations, including FAA waivers, Certificates of Authorization (COAs), and recent policy developments.
+This session provides a focused overview of the current regulatory framework governing public safety drone operations, including waivers, Certificates of Authorization (COAs), and recent policy developments.
 Experts will discuss emerging trends and anticipated changes that may impact how agencies plan, deploy, and sustain their drone programs.

 3:45 PM–4:30 PM